Friday, April 27, 2012

 A very special thank you to Nan’s Fan Toni Evans for this fabulous recipe!

-• 1 to 2 Bosc pears, cut into ½ inch cubes (Asian pears will also work well)
+• 1 to 2 Bosc pears, cut into ½ inch slices (Asian pears will also work well)

 • ¾ cup crumbled blue cheese